pbo-cirus/hierarchical-to-relational/docs/HierarchyToRelational-sparkcompute.md

 **Top Field Name:** The name of the field that determines whether a node is the root element or the top-most element in the hierarchy.
 The input data should always contain at least one non-null root node.
 For that node, this field is true, while it is marked false for all other nodes in the hierarchy.
 This will only be true when both the parent and child are a root element.
-It will be false when the parent is a root but the child is not.
+It will be false when the parent is a root, but the child is not.

 **Bottom Field Name:** The name of the field that determines whether a node is a leaf element or the bottom-most element in the hierarchy.
 The input data can contain multiple leaf nodes.
 This will be true whenever the child is a leaf element,